Meghalaya Basin Development Authority – Livelihood Promotion Programme

 The Integrated Basin Development & Livelihood Promotion Programme (IBDLPP) is a first of its kind programme being launched by the State of Meghalaya to achieve the integration of public programmes and service delivery within the sustainability framework, so that the value maximisation can place with the existing natural and financial resources.
 The outcomes of better governance and better management of natural resources help the State become progressive and enlightened in its functioning.

 People would build their own capacities to make rational and more environmentally responsible choices.
 The net effect of this programme would be difficult to quantity at this stage, especially because it has both the tangible and the intangible components but both are highly valuable and sustaining.
 And, quite understandably the programme will evolve more in due course of time, as the experiences will enrich it further.
-This project works on positive pitch, with well-thought out strategies
+This project works on positive pitch, with well-thought out strategies and executions.

 The resources and investments required for effective implementation of the programme were mobilised under schemes of State Government, Central Government, International Organisations, Multilateral Institutions and through community contribution.
 A lot of efforts were made for encouraging pooling in of investments and funding of viability gaps in common and joint liability projects.
 Hence, the resource and investment management was a challenging task.